Day 1

 Credits: 2 CPECS®

-Sources of interference in laboratory testing – Session chair: G. Dimeski (Australia)
+Sources of interference in laboratory testing – Session chairs: G. Dimeski (Australia), S. Jovicic (Serbia)

 Biotin interference in laboratory testing – P. B. Kyle (USA)